platformatic/meraki/README.md

 ### UI Components Live

-This is necessary only if you want to change ui-components and see the changes live in meraki Once that you have download the ui-components
+This is necessary only if you want to change ui-components and see the changes live in meraki.
+Once that you have download the ui-components:

 ```
 $ git clone git@github.com:platformatic/ui-components
 $ cd ui-components
 $ npm install
 $ npm run tailwind:watch
-$ cd ../dashformatic
+$ cd ../meraki
 $ npm link ../ui-components
 $ rm -rf node_modules/.vite
 ```
-An Relaunch the dashformatic server
+And Relaunch the server

 ### Commands